1 Star2 Stars3 Stars4 Stars5 Stars (218 votes, average: 4.00 out of 5)

 Apps restore

-(no longer exist in App Store)
+(no longer exists in App Store)

 Yes